hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 > If you want to save the output on the terminal into a log file, you can use `2>` operator to redirect it to a file.

-The multiQC report is relatively quick to generate and provides a really clear method for comparing the samples to determine consistency, and to identify problematic samples.
+It takes a couple of minutes to generate the multiQC report.
+The report provides nice visualizations across samples, to determine consistency and to identify problematic samples.

-The output of multiQC is 1 HTML file and a data folder.
-Let's transfer the interactive HTML report over to our laptops using **FileZilla** and visualize the outputs of the 4 tools we used to generate the report.
+The output of multiQC is one HTML file (`multiqc_report_rnaseq.html`) and a data folder.
+Let's transfer the interactive HTML report over to our laptops using **FileZilla**, and visualize the outputs of the four tools we used to generate the report.

 ## Assessing the quality control metrics